Émile Petitot: Career

 Petitot was based at Northwest Territories' missions for 12 years, including Fort Norman, Fort Providence, Fort Resolution, and Fort Good Hope.
 Here he collected material for his dictionary of several Athabascan languages.
 He also collected extensive legends of the Blackfoot, Chipewyan, Cree, Dogrib, Hare, and Loucheux cultures.

 From 1864 through 1878, he worked on the design, decoration, and construction of the Church of Our Lady of Good Hope, designated a National Historic Site of Canada.

 The late 1860s were troublesome years.
 In 1866, he was temporarily excommunicated, and in 1868, he developed short bouts of insanity.
 But in the midst of this, in 1867–68, Petitot became the first European to reach the Tuktut Nogait National Park area.

 Petitot returned to France in 1874 and published his dictionaries and other works.
 The following year, in 1875, he spoke at the inaugural International Congress of Americanists in Nancy, France making a strong case for the Asiatic origin of Inuit and North American Indians.
 He was awarded a silver medal by the Société de Géographie for his Arctic maps, including the partially traveled Hornaday River, though he referred to it as Rivière La Roncière-le Noury, named in honor of the president of the Société de Géographie.

 After two years in France, Petitot returned to the North, mostly helping and studying the people of the Great Slave Lake area.
 In late 1881, at Fort Pitt (Sask) he "married" Margarite (Margarita) Valette, a mature Metis woman.
 In January 1882 he was forcibly taken east by Constantine Scollen, an Oblate who had traveled with him and Bishop Tache, to Canada, in 1862.
 He entered an asylum near Montreal.
 By 1883, however, his ill health forced him to end his missionary work and return to France.
 Honoring his scientific contributions, he was awarded the 1883 Back Prize by the Royal Geographical Society.

-He became a parish priest October 1, 1886 at Mareuil-lès-Meaux, France.
+He became a parish priest on October 1, 1886, at Mareuil-lès-Meaux, France.
 Here, he ministered to the sick, and published books and articles on Northern Canada.
-He died in 1916.